What Safety Equipment Is on an Aircraft?

 Oxygen Systems

 Because air at higher altitudes is colder and less dense, it contains fewer oxygen molecules, making it harder to breathe.
 Air filtration systems help convert the outside air into breathable air.
-In case of a system failure, emergency oxygen systems ensure that everyone still has access to oxygen.
+In case of a system failure, aircraft emergency oxygen systems ensure that everyone still has access to oxygen.

 Cabin Oxygen System

-Each passenger seat, flight attendant seat and bathroom is equipped with oxygen generators and masks.
+Each passenger seat, flight crew seat and bathroom is equipped with oxygen generators and masks.
 If the cabin altitude reaches 14,000 feet, oxygen masks automatically deploy from above.
 If the automatic system fails, the flight crew has access to an override switch to open the oxygen doors for the cabin.
 And in case that doesn’t work, flight attendants can manually open each oxygen door through a release hole in the door.

 Flight Crew Oxygen System